dapplets/dapplet-docs/docs/ex16-web-components.md

 #### LP: 4.
 Implement IButtonProps interface

-Adding the properties that will be available to the dapplets developer.
+Add the properties that will be available to the dapplets developer.
 Every property is marked with a decorator `@property`, this makes them reactive.

 ```typescript
 @property() state; // required